Equilibrium states and entropy theory for Nica-Pimsner algebras: Examples

 Let $X$ arise from an irreducible higher-rank graph $\La$, so that the single-coloured subgraphs are irreducible.
 We will not repeat the construction of higher-rank graphs here and the reader may refer to \cite{RSY04} for the details.
 By \cite[Theorem 8.2]{Kak17} and Proposition \ref{P:entropy1} we have that

-where $\la$ is the common Perron-Fr\"{o}benius eigenvalue of the commuting adjacency matrices.
+where $\la$ is the common Perron-Frobenius eigenvalue of the commuting adjacency matrices.
 Thus $h_X = \log \la$.
 Moreover this shows that all states above $\log \la$ are of finite type and thus gauge-invariant.
-Now at $\be = \log \la$ there exists a unique infinite-type state arising from the common Perron-Fr\"{o}benius eigenvector $w_{\textup{PF}}$.
+Now at $\be = \log \la$ there exists a unique infinite-type state arising from the common Perron-Frobenius eigenvector $w_{\textup{PF}}$.
 The proof is similar to that of \cite[Proof of Theorem 8.2]{Kak17}.
 Hence the $\Eq$-structure for $\N\T(X)$ is

 where $\P_n$ is the probability simplex on the $n$ number of vertices (with dimension $n-1$).
 In this way we fully recover the results of \cite{HLRS14}.